MiguelMontesLorenzo/PyTorch-FoldND-UnfoldND-ConvND/README.md

 ### Example Usage

-Below is a basic example demonstrating how to utilize the `ConvND` module alongside `FoldND` and `UnfoldND` for a 3D convolution operation:
+Below is a basic example demonstrating how to utilize the `Conv` module alongside `Fold` and `Unfold` for a 3D convolution operation:

 ```python
 import torch